oguzy/ovizart/README.md

 Using Development Server
 ------------------------

-The explanations will be covered according to a Debain based system.
+The explanations will be covered according to a Debian based system.

 * Clone the source code from Github